 In addition to this preferential delivery system, phospholipids mix well with water, and are therefore more easy to digest, easier on the stomach and do not allow an unpleasant aftertaste that is often experienced when taking omega-3 supplements.

-Knowing the difference between triglycerides and phospholipids and their respective benefits can be a game changing step in determining which omega-3 ingredients are right for your product.
+Knowing the difference between triglycerides and phospholipids and their respective benefits can be a game changing step in determining which omega-3 source is right for your product.

 In krill oil, the omega-3s come from phospholipids that transport the omega-3s directly into the cell.
 Significantly, the Omega-3 Index blood test, a measure of omega-3 levels and an indicator of cardiovascular disease risk, has shown that krill oil raises the omega-3 index twice as efficiently compared to fish oil.
 Krill oil also contains astaxanthin, a powerful antioxidant, as well as choline, which is needed for the synthesis of neurotransmitters (acetylcholine) and phospholipids.
-It is also important for transporting lipids and reducing homocysteine levels.
+It is also important for transporting lipids and reducing homocysteine levels which can be beneficial for the cardiovascular system.

 Consumers take omega-3 supplements as part of a healthy lifestyle, but at the same time, they want to know that these supplements come from sustainable sources.
 Why?
 Because they recognise that the health of the planet is as important as, and intrinsically linked to, the health of the individual.
 Therefore, offer your consumers a product that is sourced from a sustainable certified fishery.